-NSF EPSCoR provides co-funding for meritorious proposed research in EPSCoR states and by Research Infrastructure Improvement (RII) awards that support academic research infrastructure and cyberinfrastructure improvements in areas critical to a state's high tech economic development.
-The RII awards are divided into two tracks - track-1 awards provide up to \$4 million annually to support academic research infrastructure improvement in R&D areas critical to a state's competitiveness and economic development.
+NSF provides funding through the EPSCoR Research Infrastructure Improvement (RII) awards.
+These awards are divided into two tracks-track-1 awards provide up to \$4 million annually to support academic research infrastructure improvement in R&D areas critical to a state's competitiveness and economic development.
 Track-2 awards provide up to \$2 million annually to support enhancements in the development of broadband connections and cyberinfrastructure components of EPSCoR states to promote cyberinfrastructure based research and education.
-Importantly, NSF EPSCoR RII funding is matched by the states, and in this way the states are helping to leverage Federal investments to deliver results.
+Importantly, NSF EPSCoR funding is matched by the states, and in this way the states are helping to leverage Federal investments to deliver results.